zulip/zulip/help/invite-new-users.md

 1. Select what [role](/help/roles-and-permissions) the users will join as.

-1. Configure which streams they will be added to.
+1. Configure which channels they will be added to.

 1. Click **Invite**.